 Have you ever thought you might be interested in working with inner city youth?
 Below is an interview with a man who is currently doing this type of work; he has been asked questions in no specific order, but just randomly.

 He has always had a heart for this type of ministry since he was a young boy.
-He currently has an active ministry with the inner city youth in his area which has been going for over two years.
+He currently has a ministry with the inner city youth in his own city.
 It has its’ ups and downs, but it is exciting to see how the Lord works and the many blessings He provides within this ministry.
-You can also read his most recent Update Here.

 1. What is your biggest challenge in working with inner city youth?